If you are looking into starting a nightclub then this sample business plan is a great guide. Use this example to compile your own.

 Download: Free Business Plan Template Download

 The main objectives of the development of this new venue are:

-- Capitalize on excellent location opportunity with swift commitment to the new Town Square development.
+- Capitalise on excellent location opportunity with swift commitment to the new Town Square development.

-- To launch the venue with a highly publicized grand opening event in the summer of Year 1.
+- To launch the venue with a highly publicised grand opening event in the summer of Year 1.

 - To maintain tight control of costs, operations, and cash flow through diligent management and automated computer control.

 - To maintain a food cost below 33% of food revenue.